Introduction

 The various aspects of the patient's life may affect treatment decisions.
 For instance, pregnancy is often associated with low back pain, and pregnancy can complicate the choice of medication treatment options for chronic pain, particularly the use of opioids.[17]

-It is critical to not focus solely on the numerical value of someone's pain.
+It is critical not to focus solely on the numerical value of someone's pain.
 Often, it is necessary to prompt a patient to explain the numerical scale of pain.
-A 1/10 pain being a minor bump or bruise, while 10/10 pain being the worst pain they have ever experienced on par with giving birth or passing a kidney stone.[18]
+A 1/10 pain is a minor bump or bruise, while 10/10 pain is the worst pain they have ever experienced on par with giving birth or passing a kidney stone.[18]
 If a patient complains of 9/10 pain, this does not mean they automatically warrant opioid analgesia.[19]
-They may very well benefit from less potent analgesics tailored to treating the underlying cause.
+They may benefit from less potent analgesics tailored to treating the underlying cause.

 Equipment

-To fully assess the location of a patient's pain, a body diagram map can be completed.
+A body diagram map can be completed to assess the location of a patient's pain fully.
 Ankle sprains are solitary, acute injuries.
 Body diagrams may not be necessary in such a case.
-Localized pain is different than whole body pain.
+Localized pain is different than whole-body pain.
 Yet, in a patient with multiple comorbid pain disorders such as fibromyalgia, centralized pain disorder, and rheumatoid arthritis, distinguishing between the numerous locations of a patient's pain, as well as factoring the radiation of their pain, is difficult.
 However, it is an essential part of guiding therapy.
-In a patient with widespread pain, a body diagram map helps the distinction between new pain complaints and chronic.
+In a patient with widespread pain, a body diagram map helps distinguish between new and chronic pain complaints.
 Is the patient with multiple comorbidities experiencing a rheumatoid arthritis flare, or is it a reactivation of pain secondary to knee osteoarthritis?
 A body diagram helps to decipher multiple different types of pain.

 Personnel

-Both the primary care provider and specialists often need to review previous records related to the patient's pain complaint in detail.
-Records usually include imaging, mental healthcare-related therapies such as cognitive-behavioral therapies, past surgical history, and previous medications used.
+The primary care provider and specialists often need to review previous records of the patient's pain complaint in detail.
+Records usually include imaging, mental healthcare-related therapies such as cognitive-behavioral therapies, past surgical history, and previous medications.
 For example, if a patient with neuropathic pain secondary to diabetic peripheral neuropathy had failed gabapentin therapy, the reason for the medication failure must be noted.
 Inquire if it was due to the side effect profile.
 Ask if gabapentin had caused too much sedation or if the medication failed to provide the expected pain relief.
-If the drug did not work, determine the dose before stopping.
+If the drug does not work, determine the dose before stopping.
 If the patient with diabetic peripheral neuropathy was on 300 mg twice a day of gabapentin, then the patient was only on a fraction of the maximal dose before stopping.
 Gabapentin's failure in the treatment of neuropathic pain usually is concluded after 1800 mg daily, not 600 mg in tolerating patients.

 Furthermore, nonpharmacological therapies such as virtual reality, acupuncture, physical therapy, and invasive treatment modalities such as neuromodulation can be utilized.
-The patient's records need to be obtained.
-Failures and success of these various treatment modalities must be defined.
+The patient's records need to be obtained, and the failures and successes of these various treatment modalities must be defined.

 Preparation

 How a provider approaches their patient, their receptiveness, and the empathy they show can significantly impact patient outcomes.
-The relationship made between the provider and the patient has a lasting impact on the improvement of a patient's pain.
-Studies have shown that physician support and empathy improve pain and the wellbeing of patients.[22][23]
+The relationship between the provider and the patient has a lasting impact on improving a patient's pain.
+Studies have shown that physician support and empathy improve pain and the well-being of patients.[22][23]

 Technique or Treatment

-There are multiple acronyms used to obtain the history of a patient's pain.
-Some of the most commonly used abbreviations are "COLDERAS" and "OLDCARTS.
-Both of these acronyms summarize the character, onset, location, duration exacerbating symptoms, relieving symptoms, radiation of pain, associated symptoms, and severity of illness.
+Multiple acronyms are used to obtain a patient's pain history.
+Some of the most commonly used abbreviations are "COLDERAS" and "OLDCARTS."
+Both of these acronyms summarize the character, onset, location, duration, exacerbating symptoms, relieving symptoms, radiation of pain, associated symptoms, and severity of illness.

 A multidimensional assessment of a patient's pain and the severity of their pain can be completed.
-A Pain, Enjoyment, General Activity (PEG) tool can be used to aid the multidimensional assessment of patients in pain.[24]
+A Pain, Enjoyment, General Activity (PEG) tool can aid the multidimensional assessment of patients in pain.[24]
 The PEG score focuses on function and quality of life.
 A chronic pain patient who experiences daily 7/10 pain is treated with both pharmacological and nonpharmacological therapies.
 Following treatment, their pain is 5/10.
-A few points might not seem like a significant difference, but if their enjoyment and quality of life, as well as function, are improving, treatment may have had a profound impact on the patient's life.
+A few points might not seem like a significant difference, but if their enjoyment and quality of life, as well as function, are improving, treatment may have profoundly impacted the patient's life.
 The PEG tool is scored 0 to 10 for each category.
-The higher the score, the worse the function and uncontrolled pain.
+The higher the score, the worse the function and the more uncontrolled pain.

-In children self-reporting a behavioral observation scales are used to assess pain.[28]
+In children, self-reporting behavioral observation scales are used to assess pain.[28]
 Age-based rating scales of pain can be used.
 Visual analogs are also often implemented.
-Typically visual analogs are done with pictures of faces in various degrees of distress.
+Typically, visual analogs are done with pictures of faces in various degrees of distress.
 By adolescence, children usually can rate their pain on a numerical scale, similar to adults.[29]

-The Pediatric Pain Questionnaire and the Adolescent and Pediatric Pain Tool are used to assess the location of a patient's pain as well.
+The Pediatric Pain Questionnaire and the Adolescent and Pediatric Pain Tool are also used to assess the location of a patient's pain.
 The patient is asked to draw on the body map where they feel pain.[30]
-The ideal age group is age 10 for these tools.
+The ideal age group for these tools is age 10.

 Observational pain assessment tools are used in populations who cannot self-report.
-The facial expression, fussiness, and distractibility, ability to be consoled, verbal responsiveness, and motor control are observational findings used in such an assessment tool.
+The observational findings used in such an assessment tool are facial expression, fussiness, distractibility, ability to be consoled, verbal responsiveness, and motor control.
 Observational pain assessment in infants or young children can use the (r-FLACC) tool.[28][31]
 The tool is an acronym for Revised Face, Legs, Activity, Cry, Consolability.[32]
-Multiple other validated tools can be used, the one that is better than another is the NAPI tool.
+Multiple other validated tools can be used, and 1 better than the other is the NAPI tool.
 However, multiple tools have been used and are validated.[33][34][35][31]

 Complications